Skip to main content

 @role_name = N'role_name',

-@supports_net_changes = 1
+@supports_net_changes = 1;

 GO

-• database_name: The name of the database.
+• database_name: The database name.

-• schema_name: The schema name, e.g., dbo.
+• schema_name: The schema name (e.g., dbo).

-• table_name: The name of the table.
+• table_name: The table name.

--- Create a login user
+-- Create a login account

 CREATE LOGIN login_name WITH PASSWORD='passwd', default_database=database_name;